 Crawlspace encapsulation is the best option here.
-Basically, a team of home performance pros removes any existing mold on the crawlspace walls or floor joists.
+A team of home performance pros removes any existing mold on the crawlspace walls or floor joists.
 Then they install a plastic vapor barrier on the crawlspace floor, insulate the walls, seal off the vents and all air leaks, and install a dehumidifier.

 For more info, check out our guide to encapsulating your crawlspace the right way.

 With these changes, the crawlspace stays clean and dry throughout the year.
-You won't have to worry about nasty smells because it won't stink inside your crawlspace anymore.
-And since temperature and humidity will be better regulated down there, you'll pay less to heat and cool your home.
+You won’t have to worry about nasty smells because they won’t stink inside your crawlspace anymore.
+And since temperature and humidity will be better regulated down there, you’ll pay less to heat and cool your home.

-If you have atmospheric combustion appliances (e.g. a furnace and/or water heater powered by natural gas) under your home, you'll need to keep the crawlspace vented for safe combustion.
+If you have atmospheric combustion appliances (e.g., a furnace and/or water heater powered by natural gas) under your home, you’ll need to keep the crawlspace vented for safe combustion.
 Sealed combustion appliances are fine, but standard 80% AFUE furnaces?
 Not so much.
 Those systems need to be in a well-ventilated environment.
 Otherwise, you risk having a carbon monoxide (CO) leak.